JianguoASTAR/AVJnet/README.md

-This is official Pytorch implementation for the paper "AVJnet: Atrioventricular Junction Point Tracking Network in Cardiac Magnetic Resonance" by Jianguo Chen, Xulei Yang, Shuang Leng, Ru-San Tan, Zeng Zeng, and Liang Zhong.
+This is official Python implementation for the paper "AVJnet: Atrioventricular Junction Point Tracking Network in Cardiac Magnetic Resonance" by Jianguo Chen, Xulei Yang, Shuang Leng, Ru-San Tan, Zeng Zeng, and Liang Zhong.

 The target of the AVJnet model is to automatically detect and track Atrioventricular junction (AVJ) motion during cardiac cycle.